Buy or Sell Gol Linhas Aereas Inteligentes S.A. (GOL) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $5.46, which is $1.82 above the current price.
-GOL currently public float of 167.85M and currently shorts hold a 2.45% ratio of that float.
-Today, the average trading volume of GOL was 1.64M shares.
+GOL currently public float of 167.85M and currently shorts hold a 2.78% ratio of that float.
+Today, the average trading volume of GOL was 1.66M shares.

 GOL’s Market Performance